CarissaHluchan/flashcards/README.md

 Fork this project to your own Github account.
-Clone the repository to your local machine. cd into the project folder. run node.index.js in the Terminal to play the game.
+Clone the repository to your local machine. cd into the project folder.
+Run node.index.js in the Terminal to play the game.

 ## Preview of App: